AbuseIO/abuseio-docs/docs/subscribing_to_feeds.md

 ### Shadowserver

 For both the ASN as IP registration you can use the REGISTRATION-TEMPLATE and send it to request_report@shadowserver.org

+### Netcraft

+For both the ASN as IP registration you can use the REGISTRATION-TEMPLATE and send it to takedown@netcraft.com.

+Please note that Netcraft is a commercial company and will only send notifications about phishing and malware attacks where they are performing a takedown for one their customers.
+Registering your details will allow them to simplify contacts and allows your to directly pass the notifications onto AbuseIO.
+For a full ISP feed you can contact sales@netcraft.com for details or a trial.